LaunchAcademy/game_collector/README.md

 # Game Collector

-An app that tracks users and their board game collections.
+A Rails application that tracks users and their board game collections.

 ## ER Diagram